ggmolly/podcastify/README.md

 - [htmx](https://htmx.org/)
 - [hyperscript](https://hyperscript.org/)

-also it has a dark/light mode support and i think that's pretty cool
+also it has a dark/light mode support and i think that's pretty cool.

-oh and it should be accessible, but i'm not sure about if it's not please open an issue (or a pull request)
+oh and it should be accessible, but i'm not sure. if it's not please open an issue (or a pull request) and i'll fix it.